khrj/the-overseer-backend/README.md

 The Overseer is split into

 - The Backend (This) -- A script that runs on the hour and computes Analytics
-- [The Frontend](https://github.com/KhushrajRathod/TheOverseerFrontend) -- Listeners for the bot's slash commands and channel-join events
+- [The Frontend](https://github.com/khrj/the-overseer-frontend) -- Listeners for the bot's slash commands and channel-join events
-- [Extras](https://github.com/KhushrajRathod/TheOverseerExtras) -- Extra features for The Overseer

 ## Running